home

 firing over 800 pieces at her studio in Swanville (Belfast),

 Maine.
-I am fortunate to have been a member of her crew
+I was fortunate to have been a member of her crew

 Photos courtesy of Joy Bridy